-11.1 The parties may seek guidance from the court by way of a short discussion with the court in advance of or after a case management conference, on any point concerning the scopeoperation of Extended Disclosure or the implementation of an order for Extended Disclosure pilot in a particular case, where-

-(1) the parties have made real efforts to resolve disputes address the point between them; and

-(1) the absence of guidance from the court before a case management conference is likely to have a material effect on the court's ability to hold an effective case management conference, or the absence of guidance from the court after a case management conference is likely to have a material effect on the parties' ability to carry out the court's case management directions effectively.

-(2) the point requires guidance rather than a ruling; and

-(3) the point is suitable for the maximum hearing length and maximum time for pre-reading provided at paragraph 11.2.

-11.2 A Disclosure Guidance Hearing may be fixed by issuing an application notice, before or after a case management conference.
-The application notice should contain a statement identifying the point and confirming the matters at (1) and (2 to (3) of paragraph 11.1 above.
-Evidence will not normally be required for a Disclosure Guidance Hearing and an early hearing will be offered where possible.
-The application will ordinarily have a maximum hearing length of 30 minutes and a maximum time of 30 minutes for pre-reading.
+- 11.1 A party may seek guidance from the court on any point concerning the operation of the pilotthis Practice Direction in a particular case, where- - (1) there is a significant difference of approach between the parties; - (2) the parties require guidance from the court in order to address the point of difference between them without a formal determination; and - (3) the point is suitable for guidance to be provided either on the papers or, other than in substantial claims, within the maximum hearing length and maximum time for pre-reading provided at paragraph 11.2. - 11.2 Disclosure Guidance may be obtained by issuing an application notice.
+The application notice should contain a statement identifying the point upon which guidance is sought and confirming the matters at (1) to (3) of paragraph 11.1 above.
+Evidence will not normally be required for Disclosure Guidance.
+If a hearing is requested, or is fixed by the court, the application will ordinarily have a maximum hearing length of 60 minutes and a maximum time of 30 minutes for pre-reading.
 However, where suitable the Court may decide to deal with the application on the documents and without an oral hearing.
-The Court may also direct a longer maximum hearing length or time for pre-reading, if required.

-11.3 At a Disclosure Guidance Hearing the court will generally expect a legal representative with direct responsibility for the conduct of disclosure to be the person who participates on behalf of each party in the discussion concerning the scope of Extended Disclosure or the implementation of an order for Extended Disclosure.

-11.4 The guidance given at a Disclosure Guidance Hearing will be recorded in a short note, to be approved by the court.
-Whilst the primary function of the Disclosure Guidance Hearing is to provide guidance7 (see paragraph 11.1(2) above), for the avoidance of doubt the court may, where appropriate, make an order at a Disclosure Guidance Hearing.

-11.5 Unless otherwise ordered, the costs of a Disclosure Guidance Hearing are costs in the case and no order from the court to that effect is required.
+The Court may also direct a longer maximum hearing length or time for pre-reading, if it is required. - 11.3 At a hearing the court will generally expect a legal representative with direct responsibility for the conduct of disclosure to be the person who participates on behalf of each party in the discussion. - 11.4 The guidance given by the court will be recorded in a short note, to be approved by the court.
+Whilst the primary function of Disclosure Guidance is to provide guidance (see paragraph 11.1(2) above), for the avoidance of doubt the court may, where it considers it is appropriate to do so, make an order. - 11.5 Unless otherwise ordered, the costs of an application for Disclosure Guidance are costs in the case and no order from the court to that effect is required. - 11.6 The provisions in this paragraph do not affect or limit the court's jurisdiction to determine any point about the scope of disclosure, the application of any provision in PD51Uthis Practice Direction or the effect of any order made by the court.
+A party may apply to the court seeking the determination of an issue about disclosure at any time (see paragraph 6Aparagraphs 6.8 to 6.11 above).